mkonicek/coding-time/content/blog/wordle/index.md

 ### Optimal algorithm

-At this point I knew I reached the limits of my program.
+At this point I knew I was close to hitting the limit of the current approach.
 Solving 99.22% Wordles in 3.865 attempts on average is good but can we do better?

-At this point I had a look at Reddit and quickly saw someone explain the optimal algorithm:
+I had a look at Reddit and saw someone explain the optimal algorithm:

 - Use a fixed starting word.
-I stuck with "raise" which was recommended in a different Redit thread.
+I stuck with "raise" which was recommended in a different Reddit thread.
 - Choose one word `w` from the dictionary.
 Imagine this is our next guess.
 Simulate one round of Wordle.
-We don't know what the hidden word is but we look at all the possibilities of the hidden word - we have our list `possible`.
+We don't know what the hidden word is but we look at all the possibilities of the hidden word.
 For each possible hidden word, we simulate one round and see how many words would be left after this round.
-- This gives us a list of "scores" for `w`, lower numbers are better.
+- This gives us a list of "scores" for `w`.
+Lower numbers are better.
 The list will look something like this: `[5, 8, 1, 25]`.
 The list will contain one item per each possible hidden word.
-The value of the item is the number of possible remaining words after the next round - once we guess `w`.
+The value for that hidden word is the number of possible remaining words after the next round - once we guess `w`.
 - Now we need to combine the numbers in the list to find out how good `w` was.
 I simply sum up the numbers: `sum([5, 8, 1, 25])`.
 This gives us the score for `w`.
 Lower is better.
 - Repeat all the above for every word `w` in the dictionary.
-- Return the `w` with the lowest score.
+- Return `w` with the lowest score.
 This will be our next guess.

 In Python: